johnslemmer/todos-reactionic-meteor/README.md

 I like what @pors and [reactionic](http://reactionic.github.io/) are trying to do.
 I've have been working on trying to get things upgraded to React 15/Meteor 1.3 and at the same time have been tinkering with trying to make this app at the same time.

-As much as possible I have tried to just copy over Meteor's todos-react example and just change as little as possible except the UI.
+As much as possible I have tried to just copy over Meteor's [module-todos-react](https://github.com/meteor/module-todos-react) example and just change as little as possible except the UI.

 NOTE: for some reason tests were really screwing things up so I just removed all that stuff for now.